And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 Declaration of war, my back in just a second.

-I just love let me just say, as sanctions go, the ones imposed on North Korea by the Security Council last Saturday, I mean, these are tough sanctions, folks.
+I just love, let me just say, as sanctions go, the ones imposed on North Korea by the Security Council last Saturday.

 Listen to this.

-Everybody got on board the Chicoms, the Russians.
+Everybody got on board the CHICOMs, the Russians.

-I mean, it was it was diplomacy and acting.
+I mean, it was diplomacy.

 This is tough stuff from this day forward.